Sweet Fennel, "Dispelleth Wind, Maketh Unfat"

 Plan to reduce Cellulite

 Drink a good amount of fresh pure water daily.
-Body Brush daily and apply massage oil (see recipe below) afterwards.
+Body Brush daily and apply massage oil (see recipe below) afterward.
 Soak once or twice a week.
 Eat lots of fresh seasonal vegetables and fruits, and eliminate processed and heavy foods.
 Movement daily.

 Make a cellulite massage soak